Saidpur, Islamabad

 Saidpur (سیدپور) is a village and union council (UC-1) located in a ravine in Pakistan in the Margalla Hills, near the Daman-e-Koh overlook, in the Islamabad Capital Territory.
-It is a Mughal Era village hosting a wide spectrum of religious and cultural heritage, and serves as a tourist spot for locals as well as foreigners.
+It is a Mughal Era village that has a wide spectrum of religious and cultural heritage.
+It serves as a tourist spot for locals as well as foreigners.

 The village also has an animal market, which provides a source of income to its dwellers.
-Shops selling pottery items and handicrafts are also present there.
+Some shops sell locally made pottery items and handicrafts.
 A 2015 estimate puts the village's population at between 12,000 and 15,000.

 History

 Establishment and early years

 The area around the village has been a part of several civilizations, including the Gandhara, the Buddhists, the Greeks, Ashoka of the Maurya Empire, the Mughal Empire, and the British Raj.
 One of the oldest villages in the region that is still inhabited, Saidpur was founded in 1530 by Mirza Fateh Ali.
 It was named Fatehpur Baoli after its founder.
-The village was handed over to Said Khan Gakhar by Emperor Akbar after the former's family's services in the war effort against Sher Shah Suri.
+The village was transferred to Said Khan Gakhar by Emperor Akbar as a reward for the Gakhar family's services in the war effort against Sher Shah Suri.
 As a result, the settlement was renamed to 'Saidpur'.
 Sultan Said Khan was the son of Sultan Sarang Khan, a chief of the Potohar area during the reign of Mughal Emperor Babur.

-Several years later, Said Khan's daughter married Akbar's son, Saleem (who later ascended the throne as Emperor Jahangir), and Saidpur was given to her as a gift by her father.
+Several years later, Said Khan's daughter married Akbar's son, Saleem (who later ascended the throne as Emperor Jahangir).
+Her father gave her Saidpur as a wedding gift.
 Tuzk-e-Jahangiri, Jahangir's autobiography, mentions his stay at a village "beyond Rawalpindi", believed to be Saidpur, en route to Kabul.
-The village was only a garden resort at that time, and a natural spring flowed across it, providing water for drinking and irrigation.
+The village was a garden resort at that time, and a natural spring flowed across it, providing water for drinking and irrigation.

 Use as a Hindu site

 The village was later set up as a place for Hindu worshippers by commander Raja Man Singh, who visited the site in 1580.
-Several ponds named after characters from the epic Ramayana (including Hanuman Kunda, Lakshaman Kunda, Rama Kunda, and Sita Kunda) and temples were built for this purpose.
+Several ponds were built and named after characters from the epic Ramayana (including Hanuman Kunda, Lakshaman Kunda, Rama Kunda, and Sita Kunda), and temples were also constructed.
 Hindus from Rawalpindi used to gather there and celebrate Baisahkhi.